 Goal of therapy is to achieve maternal glucose levels that are as close to normal as possible in order to avoid fetal macrosomia and complications.

-Maternal postnatal testing for diabetes or impaired glucose tolerance is performed at least 6 weeks following delivery.
+Maternal postnatal testing for diabetes or impaired glucose tolerance is performed at 6 to 13 weeks following delivery and annually thereafter.

 The risk for recurrence of GDM in subsequent pregnancies or progression to type 2 diabetes is high and all women with a history of GDM should be offered additional screening for cardiovascular risk factors as well as support for weight management and diabetes prevention.

 History and exam